 Earlier this year Google released the Android Q beta for the Pixel, Pixel 2 and Pixel 3 family of phones.
 Now in August, they just released the 6th and final Android Q beta as they prepare for a global launch.
 The beta has support for over 23 devices from 12 different manufacturers.
-This quick guide will go over what you need to know and show you how to install the Q beta on your phone today, and a few other things you need to know.
+So, here’s how to install the Android Q beta on your phone today, and a few other things you need to know.

-This is Android Q or Android 10, and you can try it months in advance of the expected August release date around the globe.
+This is Android Q or Android 10, and you can try it ahead of the late August release date.
 Keep in mind that this is early software, built for developers, but now that Google opened it up to devices from LG and OnePlus, it’s pretty stable.
 Plus, Google considers this 6th version a “release candidate for final testing” so we’re not expecting any trouble.
 Either way, here’s how to get it right now.

 Android Q Beta Supported Devices

 In total, Google opened the Android Q beta to around 23 devices from 12 different manufacturers.
 That’s the 15 different devices mentioned below, and all 8 of Google’s Pixel 1, 2, and 3 devices.
 Sadly, we’re still seeing Samsung stay away from beta programs, which is disappointing.

 Keep in mind that only Pixel devices can try the 6th beta, while the others are still a few updates behind.
 Here are the devices and links to get started.

 - ASUS Zenfone 5Z

 - Essential Phone

 - OnePlus 6T

 - OPPO Reno